lsst-sitcom/sitcomtn-074/index.rst

 To turn it on, just press the rocker switch on the right hand side of the box.

 Temperatures should start dropping quickly, but remain in the dome and watch the temperature of the CCD.
-It must always be 3K above the other devices, so change the amount of heat applied if it is cooling too quickly.
+It must always be 3K above the other devices, so increase the % power (amount of heat applied) if it is cooling too quickly and is close to becoming colder than the cold plate or cryohead.

 In Chronograph, use the "AuxTel Temperatures and Pressures" dashboard to watch the temperatures of the instrument and watch the refrigerant supply and return pressures.
-The supply pressure should be about 1.9 MPa, and the return about 400 kPa.
+The supply pressure should be about 1.8-1.9 MPa, and the return about 150-400 kPa.

 .. warning::
    If you see the cold head temperature (Channel B) drop quickly, and the return supply drops to 40K - 0 Pa, this could indicate contamination in the lines.